guessit-io/guessit/docs/user/commandline.rst

                             the suggested file type: movie, episode or autodetect -a, --advanced        display advanced information for filename guesses, as json output
+      -y, --yaml            display information for filename guesses as yaml output (like unit-test)
       -d, --demo            run a few builtin tests instead of analyzing a file